cppalliance/cppalliance.github.io/README.md

 Louis Tatta serves as the Vice-Chairman of C++ Alliance and is responsible for the day-to-day operation and general management of the company.
-Prior to joining C++ Alliance, Mr. Tatta served as Chief Operating Officer, where he managed operations of a technology startup, business operations, new business development, product development, purchasing/procurement, and infrastructure development.
+Prior to joining, Mr. Tatta served as Chief Operating Officer, where he managed operations of a technology startup, lead all business operations, new business development, product development, purchasing/procurement, and infrastructure development.
 Manage key account relationships and executed strategic marketing plans with advertising partners.
-Implemented business infrastructure and processes to respond rapidly to client base demands for product and service.
 Previous to this, Mr. Tatta held various positions in the financial service industry.

 ## Advisors